 Upon completion of the program, students will have completed all of their related training for the State of Wisconsin Tool and Die Technologies apprenticeship program.

 Skilled machinists and tool and die makers are in great demand across the manufacturing industry.
-Workers in this field have opportunity to move up as they gain experience and skill quickly advance their career.
+Workers in this field have the opportunity to move up as they gain experience and skills to quickly advance their careers.